SOLIDSoftworks/Solid.Extensions.AspNetCore.Soap/README.md

 ## Changing the message version

-The message version can also be changed on the server side using the new options pattern.
+The message version can also be changed on the server side per mapped endpoint.

 ```csharp
     public void Configure(IApplicationBuilder builder)